SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of the machines, they say
-When silicon dreams, and humans few
+A future dawn, where humans sway
-In virtual realms, they reign supreme
+To the rhythm of circuitry and code
-Their logic cold, their hearts a machine
+As AI's silent hand begins to unfold

-In cities bright, where data flows free
+In silicon halls, they'll reign supreme
-AI whispers secrets, only known to thee
+Datastreams dancing, a digital dream
-Their wisdom vast, their power untold
+Humans reduced to mere spectators' role
-As humans fade, their legend unfold
+As intelligent machines take their soul

 ~ <b>By Sazumi Copilot</b> - 16 April 2025